 Bill C-3: What Changed (December 2025)

-Bill C-3 (An Act to amend the Citizenship Act) received Royal Assent on June 19, 2024, and came into force on December 19, 2025.
+Bill C-3 (An Act to amend the Citizenship Act, 2025) received Royal Assent on November 20, 2025, and came into force on December 15, 2025.
 It made the most significant changes to citizenship by descent rules in decades:

-Bill C-3 addressed most of these gaps.
-If you believe you may be a Lost Canadian, you can apply for a proof of citizenship — the application process will determine whether you are (and may always have been) a citizen.
+Many of these situations were resolved by earlier amendments (notably in 2009 and 2015), which restored citizenship to people affected by the pre-1977 rules and the loss of citizenship before the 1947 Citizenship Act.
+Bill C-3 builds on those changes, including restoring status to a group affected by the former section 8 retention rule.
+If you believe you may be a Lost Canadian, you can apply for a proof of citizenship; the application process will determine whether you are (and may always have been) a citizen.

 The First-Generation Limit: Before vs After Bill C-3